Support

 In order for Minsh Apps to function properly, we store the following data.
 Some of it may contain users’ personally identifying information:

-• Information provided by users at the time of sign up and in their profile page,
+• Information provided by users at the time of sign up and in their profile page;

-• Geolocation of users (if they agree to share it) and IP address.
+• Geolocation of users (if they agree to share it) and IP address;

 Who has access to the data?

-As far as we are concerned, only 2 parties have access to the data of a Minsh App:
+Two parties have access to the data of a Minsh App:

 How do you store the data of multiple apps?

-Each Minsh app has its own individual database and API endpoint.
+Each Minsh App has its own individual database and API endpoint.
 No data is shared across Minsh Apps.

 What processes are you running on the data you store?